 What Is a Personal Mission Statement?

-A mission statement is defined as: a written declaration of an organization’s core purpose and focus that normally remains unchanged over time.
+A mission statement is defined as a written declaration of an organization’s core purpose and focus that normally remains unchanged.

-Properly crafted mission statements (1) serve as filters to separate what is important from what is not, (2) clearly state which markets will be served and how, and (3) communicate a sense of intended direction to the entire organization.
+A mission statement clearly states which markets will be served and how.
+This document also communicates a sense of intended direction to the entire organization.

-A personal mission statement, states the core values YOU live by, what you expect of your people, what they can expect of you, and how you will evaluate performance.
+It includes what you expect of people, what they can expect of you, and how you will evaluate performance.
+Understanding what a mission statement is is the first step.

-Now that we understand what a personal mission statement is and what it is not, let’s dive deeper into the benefits of developing one.
-After all, we want to understand why we are investing our most precious resource, time, into this endeavor.
+Now, let’s dive deeper into the benefits of developing one.
+After all, we want to understand why we are investing our most precious resource, our time, into this endeavor.

 What Are The Benefits of Developing a Personal Mission Statement?

 A well-defined personal mission statement provides your team with transparency.
 It’s a well-written document that lays out your core leadership values and sets priorities for the organization.